netdata/netdata/docs/step-by-step/step-00.md

 ---
 title: The step-by-step Netdata tutorial
-description: This tutorial is designed to help you understand what Netdata is, what it's capable of, and how it'll help you make faster and more informed decisions about the health and performance of your systems and applications.
+description: Learn what Netdata is, what it's capable of, and how it'll help you make faster and more informed decisions about the health and performance of your systems and applications.
 ---

 # The step-by-step Netdata tutorial